jacopotagliabue/paas-data-ingestion/README.md

 ### AWS lambda

 A simple AWS lambda function implementing a [data collection pixel](https://medium.com/tooso/serving-1x1-pixels-from-aws-lambda-endpoints-9eff73fe7631).
-Once deployed, the resulting `/collect` endpoint will accept `POST` requests from clients sending e-commerce data: the function is kept simple for pedagogical reason - after accepting the body, it prepares a simple but structured event, and uses another AWS PaaS service, Firehose, to dump it in a stream for downstream storaeg and further processing.
+Once deployed, the resulting `/collect` endpoint will accept `POST` requests from clients sending e-commerce data: the function is kept simple for pedagogical reason - after accepting the body, it prepares a simple but structured event, and uses another AWS PaaS service, Firehose, to dump it in a stream for downstream storage and further processing.

 ### Data pumper